-Hjh Maimunah Restaurant – Popular Nasi Padang Restaurant In Singapore
+Hjh Maimunah Restaurant – Popular Nasi Padang Restaurant In Singapore, At Jalan Pisang

-Hjh Maimunah Restaurant at Jalan Pisang is one of the 3 Halal establishments to be listed in the first Singapore Michelin Bib Gourmand Guide.
-(Updated: However, it was not in the Michelin Bib Gourmand Singapore 2017 .
-Who knows what may come next?)
+Hjh Maimunah Restaurant at Jalan Pisang was one of the 3 Halal establishments to be listed in the first Singapore Michelin Bib Gourmand Guide 2016.

 (Click PLAY for video highlights of Hjh Maimunah Restaurant.)